cachix/devenv/docs/reference/options.md

 ## languages.python.venv.requirements

-Contents of pip requirements.txt file.
+Path to pip requirements.txt file as a string.
+Must be relative to devenv root.
 This is passed to `pip install -r` during `devenv shell` initialisation.

 *Type:*
-null or strings concatenated with “\\n” or path
+null or string